 Thanks to the free online Scientific Calculator you can quickly and easily perform the most common mathematical operations and also complex scientific calculations.
 The calculator works in your browser so you don’t need to install any app, plugin or program.

-The Scientific Calculator can be used in a browser from a desktop computer, a phone or even a tablet.
-You don’t need to install any app, add-on, plug-in or program.
+The Scientific Calculator can be used in a browser from a desktop computer, a phone, or even a tablet.
+You don’t need to install any app, add-on, plug-in, or program.
 The scientific calculator can be used by clicking on the buttons or directly from the computer keyboard.
-You can easily copy numbers to your computer with CTRL-V or copy the results by pressing CTRL-C. The scientific calculator saves the last state in your browser memory, so the next time you come back from the same digital device of your, we’ll reload you to the last state.
+You can easily copy numbers to your computer with CTRL-V or copy the results by pressing CTRL-C. The scientific calculator saves the last state in your browser memory, so the next time you come back from the same digital device of yours, we’ll reload you to the last state.

 Extra function buttons

 [C] Click to clear the number displayed bythe Online Basic Calculator.
 Removes an incorrect entry/number from the displaywhen pressed before any function or operation key is pressed.
 You can also usethe DEL button on your keyboard.